 As Emily Berger completed her final semester of the photography program, she vowed, challenging as it may be in the working world, never to lose sight of her passion for creating art.
-This inner-drive has inspired her own photography and motivated her to find ways of promoting Detroit’s community of artists.
+This inner-drive has inspired her own photography and led her to a fulfilling career supporting the works of other artists/designers.

 Berger credits CCS with preparing her for both a career as an artist and life as a successful professional.
 Her eyes were opened to the local art scene as she participated in an internship with Nancy Barr, associate curator of graphic arts at the Detroit Institute of Arts.